DrengrCoder/Public-Releases/TRADEMARKS.md

 # Trademarks

 "DrengrUI" and "Drengr Coder" are trademarks of Dylan McAdam.

-Use of these names does not imply endorsement by the trademark owner.
+The Apache License 2.0 does not grant permission to use these trademarks.
+You may use the names only for truthful, descriptive purposes, such as identifying that a project is a fork of, derived from, or compatible with DrengrUI or Drengr Coder.

-You may use the names solely to describe the origin of this software (e.g., "forked from DrengrUI") as permitted by the Apache License 2.0.
+Use of these names does not imply endorsement, sponsorship, or affiliation with Dylan McAdam.